 \section{Introduction}

 Recent advancements and widespread adoption of intraoral scanners in dentistry have made micrometer-resolution 3D models readily available.
 Consequently, the demand for efficiently organizing these noisy scans has grown in parallel.
-To this end, we propose a variational autoencoder \citep{kingma_auto-encoding_2014, rezende_stochastic_2014} for point clouds to identify continuous representations, aligning with the continuous change and degradation of teeth over time.
+To this end, we propose a variational autoencoder \citep{kingma_auto-encoding_2014, rezende_stochastic_2014} specifically designed for point clouds, enabling the identification of continuous representations.
+This approach effectively captures the continuous changes and degradation of teeth over time.

-Our solution is a probabilistic latent variable model that maintains a one-to-one point correspondence between points in the observed and generated point clouds.
-This one-to-one connection throughout the network allows for the optimization of the original variational autoencoder objective.
-We project the point cloud down to an intrinsic 2D surface representation to allow for efficient sampling and mitigate the storage of information regarding the overall shape in this space.
+Our solution is a probabilistic latent variable model that ensures a one-to-one correspondence between points in the observed and generated point cloud.
+This one-to-one connection throughout the network allows for optimization of the original variational autoencoder objective.
+This is achieved by projecting the point cloud onto an intrinsic 2D surface representation, which allows for efficient sampling and also discourages storage information about the overall shape within this space.
 These 2D projections impart a strong inductive bias, proving highly beneficial when the input point cloud and the 2D surface share topology.
-Simultaneously, creating a bottleneck prevents the model from learning the identity mapping.
-Specifically, our \emph{Variational Foldingnet (VF-Net)} learns a projection of the 3D point cloud input down to 2D space, which then is deformed back into the input point cloud.
+Notably, this also bottlenecks the model, preventing it from learning the identity mapping.
+Specifically, \emph{Variational Foldingnet (VF-Net)} learns a projection from the 3D point cloud input down to 2D space, which then is deformed back to reconstruct the input point cloud.
 Finally, these projections facilitate mesh generation without further training, as well as straightforward shape completion and shape extrapolation, all without compromising the quality of the learned representations (see Fig.~\ref{fig:teaser_samples} for samples).\looseness=-1

 Previous point cloud models generally lack one-to-one correspondence throughout the network due to their invariant architecture design.
 Instead, they evaluate reconstruction error using \emph{Chamfer distances} ($\CD$) \citep{barrow_parametric_1977} defined as \looseness=-1